April 18, 20248:30 AM – 3:30 PM ET

 This live course will be in person at the Cobb Galleria Centre.
 There will NOT be a simultaneous virtual component for this course, but the on-demand activity will be available a week following the course.

-This live course will focus on recent advances in HIV medicine, including updates from CROI 2023, new antiretroviral formulations and strategies, and will feature a case-based panel discussion on antiretroviral therapy.
+This in-person course will focus on recent advances in HIV medicine, including updates from Conference on Retroviruses and Opportunistic Infections (CROI) 2024, new antiretroviral formulations and strategies, new approaches to HIV cure, management of substance use disorder (SUD) in people with HIV, sexually transmitted infections (STIs), overview of the Randomized Trial to Prevent Vascular Events in HIV (REPRIEVE) study, immunizations in adults with HIV, and will feature a case-based panel discussion on antiretroviral therapy.

 Assessment of Needs

-Rapid advances in HIV disease management and COVID-19 information require the ongoing attention of practitioners involved in direct patient care.
-This course will address the implications of new information on strategies for the clinical management of HIV and COVID-19.
+Rapid advances in HIV disease management require the ongoing attention of practitioners involved in direct patient care.
+This course will address the implications of new information on strategies for the clinical management of HIV.
 Information will be presented through a mix of didactic lectures, clinically relevant cases, and expert panel discussions developed and led by an expert faculty of HIV/AIDS clinicians and researchers.

 After participating in the activity, learners will be able to: